jtriley-eth/ERC-6909/README.md

 #### totalSupply

-The total supply for a given token id.
+The total supply for a token id.

 MUST be equal to the total number of units of a token id that exists.